Motor Home Swap: A Vacation on Wheels

 By Jon Brandt

-The company was born when Farrow came up with the idea of swapping mobile homes with some friends from France.
+The company was born when Chris Farrow came up with the idea of swapping motor homes with some friends from France.

 “We both saved a fortune”